LuisGEhealthcare/core_supersim_blog/README.md

 # Exec Project

+IMPORTANT: Using node version 12.18.3

-Clone this repository, inside the project file, run `npm install` and then run `ng server`
+Clone this repository, inside the project file, run `npm install` and then run `ng server --open`

 # CoreSupersimBlog